 We also offer rate and term modifications to customers experiencing more severe hardship.
-Currently, we temporarily reduce the contractual interest rate on a loan to 4.0 percent for a two-year period and, in the vast majority of cases, permanently extend the final maturity date of the loan.
+Currently, we temporarily reduce the contractual interest rate on a loan to 4 percent for a two-year period and, in the vast majority of cases, permanently extend the final maturity date of the loan.
 As part of demonstrating the ability and willingness to pay, the customer must make three consecutive monthly payments at the reduced payment to qualify for the program.
 The combination of the rate reduction and maturity extension helps reduce the monthly payment due from the borrower and increases the likelihood the borrower will remain current during the interest rate modification period as well as when the loan returns to its original contractual interest rate.
-At December 31, 2020 and December 31, 2019, 7.8 percent and 7.2 percent, respectively, of our Private Education Loans held for investment then currently in full principal and interest repayment status were subject to interest rate reductions made under our rate modification program.
-We currently have no plans to change the basic elements of the rate and term modifications we offer to our customers experiencing more severe hardship.
+We currently limit the granting of a permanent extension of the final maturity date of the loan under our loan modification program to one time over the life of the loan.
+We also currently permit two consecutive rate reductions to 4.0 percent so long as the borrower qualifies and makes three consecutive monthly payments at the reduced payment in connection with each rate reduction.
+We currently require 12 months of positive payment performance after the interest radiusts upward to its previous rate (at the end of the rate reduction periods) before the borrower may be eligible for a forbearance or certain other repayment alternatives, however.
+We also now limit the number of interest rate reductions to twice over the life of the loan.
+At December 31, 2021 and December 31, 2020, 7.2 percent and 7.8 percent, respectively, of our loans then currently in full principal and interest repayment status were subject to interest rate reductions made under our rate modification program.